cgomesu/website/_pages/resume.md

 > LXC is a userspace interface for the Linux kernel containment features.
 Through a powerful API and simple tools, it lets Linux users easily create and manage system or application containers.

 ### [Portainer](https://www.portainer.io/)
-> Portainer Community Edition is the foundation of the Portainer world.
-With over 2 billion downloads throughout its history, it’s a powerful, open-source management toolset that allows you to easily build, manage and maintain Docker environments.
+> Portainer Community Edition is (...) a powerful, open-source management toolset that allows you to easily build, manage and maintain Docker environments.
 And it’s completely free.

 ### [Proxmox](https://www.proxmox.com/)
 > Proxmox Virtual Environment is an open-source server virtualization environment.
 It is a Debian-based Linux distribution with a modified Ubuntu LTS kernel and allows deployment and management of virtual machines and containers.
 Proxmox VE includes a Web console and command-line tools, and provides a REST API for third-party tools.